pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 Conclusion
 ------------

-With this tutorial, we introduces a new cpp wrapper in TorchInductor to speed up your models with two lines of code change.
+In this tutorial, we introduced a new C++ wrapper in TorchInductor to speed up your models with just two lines of code changes.